Tom Sermanni: Australia women's national team

 Sermanni took up a job as coach of Australia women in December 2004, having previously also coached the team between 1994 and 1997.

-Among his accomplishments as coach of Australia women, are quarter-finals at 2007 and 2011 FIFA Women's World Cup.
+Among his accomplishments as coach of the Matildas are quarter-finalists at the 2007 FIFA Women's World Cup and quarter-finalists at the 2011 FIFA Women's World Cup.

 United States women's national team

-On 30 October 2012, US Soccer Federation announced that starting 1 January 2013, Sermanni would be the head coach of the United States women's national soccer team, ending his long-time association with Australia.
+On 30 October 2012, the United States Soccer Federation announced that starting 1 January 2013, Sermanni would be the head coach of the United States women's national team, ending his long-time association with Australia.